 The main areas of confusion surround the usage of the label terms Pinot Blanc, Pinot, Klevner and Klevener.

 Let’s deal with Klevener first.
 Klevener de Heiligenstein is, as far as the Alsace AOC regulations are concerned, a geographical name that may appear on the label.
-And like other possible geographical names, it restricts the grape varieties that are allowed in the wine.
+And like other possible geographical names, in addition to specifying where the vines can be grown it restricts the grape varieties that are allowed in the wine.
 For Klevener de Heiligenstein it just so happens that only one variety is allowed: Savagnin Rose.
 And that variety cannot be used with any other additional name on the label apart from Edelzwicker, and in all cases, Savagnin Rose has to come from the area around Heiligenstein.
 However, to most people, Klevener de Heiligenstein reads like a grape variety: the Klevener variety of Heiligenstein.
 And indeed, in the book Wine Grapes, Klevener de Heiligenstein is listed as a synonym for Savagnin Rose.
 So when you see Klevener de Heiligenstein on a wine, feel free to think of it as a form of varietal labelling.
 Just be careful not to confuse it with Klevner, which has a different spelling, and its own set of complications.

 According to the regulations, Klevner is simply an alternative label name for Pinot, and as such it includes a range of grape varieties.
 But you should also be aware that Clevner and Klävner (also Klevner according to some sources) are used in Alsace as synonyms for the variety Pinot Blanc.
 So if someone says something that sounds like Klevner, you will need some context to know if they are talking about Savagnin Rose, Pinot Blanc, or a wine that can contain any of several Alsace varieties.
+If your head is starting to hurt now, do push on – the worst is over.

 Another fudge, I understand, is that Chardonnay used to be tolerated in Pinot, even if strictly speaking it never was allowed.
 But no more.
 It is only permitted in white crémant.
 Which leads me on to another notable fact about Crémant d’Alsace: rosé crémant must be 100% Pinot Noir.
 It is not permitted to make rosé by mixing white and red grapes, as it is in Champagne and many other sparkling wine regions.

-I am aware that some of what I have written here is in conflict with what I have read in other places, both online and in print.
-Some errors my well have slipped into my post (and if they have please let me know) but my sources were the official regulations.
+I am aware that some of what I have written here is in conflict with what I have seen in other places, both online and in print.
+Some errors my well have slipped into my post (and if they have please let me know) but my sources were the curreny official regulations.
 Specifically, the documents I used were:

 CAHIER DES CHARGES DE L’APPELLATION D’ORIGINE CONTRÔLEE « ALSACE » ou « VIN D’ALSACE » homologue par le décret n° 2011-1373 du 25 octobre 2011, modifié par le décret n° 2014-1069 du 19 septembre 2014, publié au JORF du 21 septembre 2014